jeffwidman/bitbucket-issue-migration/README.md

       -n, --dry_run         Perform a dry run and print everything.

-      -f START, --start START
-                            The list index of the Bitbucket issue from which to start the import.
-Note: Normally this matches the issue ID minus one (to account for zero-based indexing).
-However, if issues were deleted in the past from the BB repo, the list index of the issue will decrease due to the missing issues without a corresponding decrease in the issue ID.
+      -f SKIP, --skip SKIP  The number of Bitbucket issues to skip.
+Note that if Bitbucket issues were deleted, they are already automatically skipped.

     $ python3 migrate.py <bitbucket_repo> <github_repo> <github_username>